malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 The algebraic definition of the molecule allows for modelling a range of shapes.

-### Representation in Hoomd
+### Representation in HOOMD-blue

-The integration of rigid bodies in Hoomd is performed by calculating the force on all the particles and then using the calculated forces to integrate a central particle of a molecule which undergoes both the translations and rotations.
+The integration of rigid bodies in HOOMD-blue is performed by calculating the force on all the particles and then using the calculated forces to integrate a central particle of a molecule which undergoes both the translations and rotations.